alansantospi/book-store-api/README.md

 2. 🧪 Test the API using a tool like Postman or curl.

-   💡 There is a Postman collection included in the project (book-store-api.postman_collection.json) that contains pre-configured requests to test the API endpoints.
+   💡 There is a Postman collection included in the project root directory (_book-store-api.postman_collection.json_) that contains pre-configured requests to test the API endpoints.